 You will have both a midyear examination, and a final examination - each 2 hours in length.
-These exams are usually scheduled on Saturday (the exact date will be provided in advance), and are closed book exams.
+These exams are closed book exams.
 Content for each exam is presented in the topic timetable.
 Both exams are equally weighted in determining your final grade.
 As indicated in the topic timetable these exams are non-cumulative.

-The mid-term and the final exam will both be presented in a mixed format and will contain multiplechoice and some short or long answer questions or essay questions based on case incidents.
+The mid-term and the final exam will both be presented in a mixed format and will contain multiple-choice and some short or long answer questions or essay questions based on case incidents.
 Additional details will be provided prior to the exam.
 Students are responsible for material covered in the assigned chapters/sections in the text as well as any additional material covered in the course and indicated for the exam.
 The multiple choice portion of both exams will be scored using the program Scan Exam which examines the answer sheets for unusual coincidences in the pattern of answers given which may be indicative and used as supporting evidence of cheating.
 Exams will not be returned to students but may be reviewed individually in the instructor's office (by appointment.)

-4485F-650 TOPIC TIMETABLE - FALL 2012
+4485G-001 TOPIC TIMETABLE - WINTER 2013

-Schedule for coverage of textbook and other content is approximate; online discussions topics will include course textbook content, may include Connect content linked to the textbook, assigned journal articles, and any other additional course content as provided (or assigned) by the instructor.
+Schedule for coverage of textbook and other content is approximate; class lecture topics will include textbook content, content linked to the course such as assigned journal articles, and any other additional course content as provided (or assigned) by the instructor.